-Former Murfreesboro Mayor Tommy Bragg and wife, Jeanne, will be honored by friends, neighbors and colleagues at The City Schools Foundation 8th Annual Excellence in Education Celebration.
-The gala is scheduled for Friday, February 6, 7:00 p.m. and will be held at Stones River Country Club.
+Former Murfreesboro Mayor Tommy Bragg and wife, Jeanne, was honored by friends, neighbors and colleagues at The City Schools Foundation 8th Annual Excellence in Education Celebration.

 Bragg, an accomplished businessman and vocal supporter of the Murfreesboro City School System served 12 years as head of Murfreesboro City Government.
 Under his direction the city experienced exponential growth in the business and education sectors.
 He and his wife, Jeanne, have devoted their lives to service and continue to be active with several non-profit organizations around Rutherford County.

-The 2015 Celebration promises to be an enjoyable event full of glee and goodwill.
-The event will spotlight Mitchell-Neilson school and it’s recent adoption of the innovative Leader in Me philosophy.
+The event spotlighted Mitchell-Neilson school and it’s recent adoption of the innovative Leader in Me philosophy.
 The program is the first-of-its-kind in Rutherford County and has already achieved success The Braggs have a personal attachment to Mitchell-Neilson, serving as leaders in the Mitchell-Neilson PTO when their children attended the school.

 Hosting organization, The City Schools Foundation, is a group of civic and business leaders banding together to benefit Murfreesboro City Schools’ pre-Kindergarten through sixth grade students..